saisruti98/p2p_file_sharing/README.md

 # p2p_file_sharing
-Peer to Peer file sharing using Java
+Peer to Peer file sharing software similar to BitTorrent using Java